bkpecho/quote-generator/README.md

 # Quote Generator
-This project is a responsive quote generator built using HTML, CSS, and JavaScript.
-The design features repeatable SVG background patterns using Hero Patterns, giving the project a modern and professional look.
-The application uses the Forismatic API to retrieve and display quotes, making it easy to update and maintain with new content.
+This responsive quote generator, built using HTML, CSS, and JavaScript, features modern and professional-looking repeatable SVG background patterns from Hero Patterns.
+The Forismatic API is used for dynamic quote retrieval and easy content updates, while Twitter web intent is integrated for easy sharing of inspiring quotes.

 ### Link to project: